i4mi/fhir-resources-r4/README.md

 Generated from the FHIR® definition json by the Institute of Medical Informatics (I4MI).
 <img src="https://siot.net/upload/resources/bfh.png" width="250px" />

+This is the library based on FHIR® Release 4.
+You may also be interested in the corresponding library for FHIR® R5: See [@i4mi/fhir_r5](https://www.npmjs.com/package/@i4mi/fhir_r5)

 # 1 Breaking changes in version 2.0.0
 If you're upgrading from version 1.x.x, you may encounter some breaking changes.
 These are relatively easy to fix though: